-Timetable

-It is envisaged that the review of the Local Plan will be twin-tracked with the GMSF so far as is possible.
+Timetable It is envisaged that the review of the Local Plan will be twin-tracked with the GMSF so far as is possible.
 The timetable below may therefore change depending upon progress made with the GMSF and to take account of changes in legislation.

-Consultation on SA Scoping Report Autumn 2016

-Options Report Spring 2017

-Draft Plan Spring 2018

-Publication of proposed submission documents Spring 2019

-Submission Summer 2019

-Examination Autumn 2019
+Consultation on SA Scoping Report Regulation 18 Notification and Integrated Assessment Scoping Report Autumn 2016 July to August 2017 Issues and Options Report (Regulation 18) Spring 2017 Summer 2020 Draft Plan (Regulation 18) Spring 2018 April to May 2021 Publication Plan of proposed submission documents (Regulation 19) Spring 2019 January to February 2022 Submission Summer 2019 April to May 2022 Examination Autumn 2019 June to July 2022 Adoption Late 2019 /early 2020 Winter 2022